twindle-co/twindle/docs/articles/JavaScriptCode.md

    `{ name: "Twindle" }`

-Instead, if you already have something like this
+Instead, if we already have something like this

    `const name = "Twindle";`

-Then, you can use that *variable* to create an *object*
+Then, we can use that *variable* to create an *object*

 e.g. `const me = { name: name };`